-‘Survivor’ Shocker: Jeff Varner Outs Transgender Zeke At Tribal – Varner The Worst ‘Survivor’ Villain Ever?
+‘Survivor’ Shocker: Jeff Varner Outs Transgender At Tribal, Varner The Worst Survivor Villain Ever?
+[Spoiler]

 Jeff Garner Outed Zeke Smith On Survivor

-Perhaps Jeff Varner felt comfortable outing Zeke as transgender since Jeff himself is openly gay but the tribe went off after the Survivor bombshell exploded.
-For several minutes after the revelation, Zeke sat in stunned silence while his other castaway tribe mates attacked Varner for what might be the cheapest shot ever on Survivor history.
+Perhaps Jeff Varner felt comfortable outing Zeke as transgender since Jeff himself is openly gay, but the tribe went off after the Survivor bombshell exploded.
+For several minutes after the revelation, Zeke sat in stunned silence while his other castaway tribe mates attacked Varner for what might be the cheapest shot ever in Survivor history.

 On tonight’s Survivor, prior to Tribal Council, the tribe was torn between voting out Jeff Varner or Ozzy Lusth.
 Jeff started out strong by suggesting Ozzy as the evictee from the Fiji island but then decided to take on Zeke.
 Jeff had gotten himself worked up all day, as seen on Survivor action prior to Tribal.
-Jeff decided Zeke was lying to him and on Ozzy’s side.
+Jeff decided Zeke was lying to him and chose Ozzy’s side.

 Outed as Trans: Survivor's Zeke Smith Says 'I Just Wanted to Be Known for My Game' https://t.co/DVUXipvFq1 (Great story @patrickgomezla)